-... donor agencies, the UN, civil society to become enrolment partners with NIMC so that enrolment can happen at different points when your already trying to access a particular service or already trying to do another transaction.
-Your not having to go enrol at NIMC and then also enrol for a bank account...and then also go enrol for your SIM card.
+... donor agencies, the UN, civil society to become enrolment partners with NIMC so that enrolment can happen at different points when you>re already trying to access a particular service or already trying to do another transaction.
+You>re not having to go enrol at NIMC and then also enrol for a bank account...and then also go enrol for your SIM card.